stjume/minecraft-server-setup/README.md

 ## TL;DR

-Automated tooling for starting and configuring a (local) Minecraft server with a custom set of gamerules and commands.
+Automated tooling for starting and configuring a (local) Minecraft server under Windows with a custom set of gamerules and commands.
 Designed for SK jugend und medien workshops.

 ## Features